 Hardly anyone was going to Sainj Valley until recently.
 Way back in 2013, I had reached Sainj town on a whim but did not know where to go after that and came back to Aut!
 Even as late as 2017, one homestay owner in Tirthan nonchalantly told me that there is nothing in Sainj (Of course, I had better information to not trust him).
-Anyway, things seems to have changed over the the last couple of years.
+Anyway, things seems to have changed over the last couple of years.
 Even my post on Shangarh Meadows elicits a lot of queries & those homestays are getting rich nowadays.
+However, there is much more to Sainj Valley including places like Deori, Upper Neahi, Shanshar, Raila etc, apart from scores of major treks beyond these villages.

 Sainj Valley Travel Guide